Imaginary Cube album cover

 After weighing options for many different studios I decided on Saturation Acres, which was then located outside of Danville, Pennsylvania at the time.
 The studio was owned by two former members of the rock group The Badlees and, even though this was a bit of a drive to get to the studio, they seem like the most professional and I was very familiar with their past work.
 So in April 2005 I entered a professional studio as a musician for the first time.
 Some of the those initial recordings were pure magic, sounding unbelievably good due to the methods they used which I had never practiced before – click tracks, professional drumming, great guitar leads, pitch, rhythm, dynamics, timbre, and texture of the sound.
 I was very happy with the results I got out of those initial recordings from 2005.
 In October of that year I released what was meant to be the first of the trilogy of albums cleverly, entitled Imaginary Lines One.
 Those nine songs on that initial album still we made some of the finest recordings I’ve ever made.

 The plan was to record an album each year starting with that first one in 2005, obviously with the second one in 2006.
 However, here’s where things started to go a little bit awry.
 After the success for recording of Imaginary Lines One, I spent a lot of time writing music for a follow up but I didn’t have the luxury of cherry picking the best songs from a long prepared demo tape.
 So everything was pretty much new, as I didn’t want to use any of the songs that had been left off of Imaginary Lines One and wanted to make another album that was of equal quality to that debut.
-I wrote a lot of songs in 2006 but that was also the year we bought our current house and remodel it, we change the rooms and bathrooms using the best bathroom designers Perth for this purpose.
+I wrote a lot of songs in 2006 but that was also the year we bought our current house.
 This was the first of several issues that would arise with the Imaginary Lines project.
 In 2007, I got back to the studio to record but I was running short on money and short on time.
 I gave myself a hard deadline to finish it by the end of that calendar year and hence, I ended up releasing a truncated album and I didn’t add any overdubbed guitars it was a very raw strip down collection of songs with piano bass and drums basically and of course lead vocals and I thought this was like a nice counterpart to the rich production of Imaginary Lines One.

 So here comes Imaginary Lines II and it’s little more than a dud and I was I didn’t have the enthusiasm to promote this one that I had for the first one.
 Also, I was increasingly worried that I wouldn’t be able to come up with a third album that would meet the quality of the first or even the second.
 So, right around this time I decided to change the overall strategy and focus everything into one large compilation album.
 This would give me an opportunity to fully complete Imaginary Lines II as well as not worry about making a stand-alone third “album” but just adding the best available tracks.
 So that’s what I did with Imaginary Lines 33, a triple length, two CD album with 33 total tracks.
 The first disc began with the eight new (“Imaginary Lines 3”) tracks followed by the nine from Imaginary Lines One verbatim and in the original 2005 running order.
 The second disc included an updated version of Imaginary Lines II as originally envisioned, 16 songs fully produced.
 I intended to get this all done by 2008 but ultimately it took another year and this international release took place on September 9, 2009.